Why does my Amazon Alexa keep beeping?

 One of the best features Alexa offers is the ability to send and receive messages.

 When Alexa receives a message, you might hear a beep and your device will glow pulsing yellow to let you know you have a new message.
-You can ask her to read it by saying: “Alexa, read my messages”.
+Ask it to read the message by saying: “Alexa, read my messages”.

 To silent any message notifications, you’ll need to ask Alexa to read your messages.
 Of course, you’ll get another notification if you receive a new message.